Mikhail Petrovich Bestuzhev-Ryumin

-Count Mikhail Petrovich Bestuzhev-Ryumin (Михаи́л Петро́вич Бесту́жев-Рю́мин; 1688 in Moscow – 1760 in Paris) was a Russian diplomat.
+Mikhail Petrovich Bestuzhev-Ryumin (Михаи́л Петро́вич Бесту́жев-Рю́мин; 1688 in Moscow – 1760 in Paris) was a Russian diplomat.
 He was the son of Pyotr Bestuzhev-Ryumin and elder brother of the more famous Aleksey Bestuzhev.

 Mikhail Bestuzhev was brought up with his brother in Berlin.
 In 1705, Peter the Great commanded him to join the Russian embassy in Copenhagen.
-Fifteen years later, he became the Russian resident in England, which — despite an earlier obligation to the contrary — presently entered an alliance with Sweden.
-As the Great Northern War between Russia and Sweden was still going on, Bestuzhev attempted to interfere but was ordered by the English government to leave the country.
+Fifteen years later, he became the Russian resident in England, which later entered an alliance with Sweden.
+As the Great Northern War between Russia and Sweden was still going on, Bestuzhev attempted to interfere and was ordered by the English government to leave the country.

 He then settled in the Hague, until the Treaty of Nystad concluded the war in 1721.
 Thereupon he was appointed Minister Plenipotentiary in Stockholm, a position which he filled with notable success.
 During his tenure, Sweden recognized Russia as an empire and concluded a defensive alliance with her for 12 years.
 Catherine I of Russia, however, ordered him to move to Warsaw in 1726, while Empress Anna removed him to Berlin before having him returned to Stockholm in 1732.
 Although the alliance with Sweden was prolonged, Bestuzhev was exposed to street violence more than once and was briefly taken into custody when the new Russo-Swedish War erupted in 1741.